oab/refactoring/examples/hideDelegate/README.md

 Here `Department` reside in the same cog as `Client` when the call in `Client` is done through `enquire(False)`.

-We expect the following can occur: A `Client` object in cog X calls `Person` object in cog Y and the `Person` object becomes the active object in cog Y. The active object `Person` in cog Y  calls the `Department` object which resides in cog X, same as `Client` the client object, and which can only become active when the `Client` object completes its call to  the `Person` object in cog Y; we should have a deadlock.
+We expect the following can occur: A `Client` object in cog X calls a `Person` object in cog Y and the `Person` object becomes the active object in cog Y. The active object `Person` in cog Y calls the `Department` object which resides in cog X and which can only become active in cog X when the `Client` object in cog X completes its call to  the `Person` object in cog Y; we have a deadlock.

 If we adopt the notation (similar to the formal one) of
 ```